 I simply wrapped it tight around the waist and used a safety pin to secure it to the shirt.

-Now this mannequin dress form is all dolled up in the window, headlining all the colors of spring for the window shoppers outside and inside during this drab mud season we are currently in here in Vermont.
+Now, this dress form mannequin is all dolled up in the window, headlining all the colors of spring for the window shoppers outside and inside during this drab mud season we are currently in here in Vermont.

 You may enjoy the post, Thrift and Antique With Me Right into Mud Season.